iterative/dvc.org/static/docs/get-started/agenda.md

 If you have data files or data sets and/or you produce other data files, models, data sets and you want to:

-- capture and save those data artifacts the same way we capture code,
+- capture and save those <abbr>data artifacts</abbr> the same way we capture code,
-- track and switch between different versions of these artifacts easily,
+- track and switch between different versions of the data easily,
-- being able to answer the question of how those artifacts or models were built in the first place,
+- being able to answer the question of how data artifacts (e.g. ML models) were built in the first place,
 - being able to compare them,
 - bring best practices to your team and get everyone on the same page.